-Even with secure chemical storage, proper handling, and a prudent chemical spill storage program in place, the reality is that accidents still happen, and chemical spills aren’t rare occurrences in workplaces and universities, even with secure chemical storage solutions, proper handling, and a prudent chemical spill program in place.
+Even with secure chemical storage, proper handling, and a prudent chemical spill program in place, the reality is that accidents still happen.
+Chemical spills are not rare occurrences in workplaces and universities, even with secure chemical storage solutions, proper handling, and a prudent chemical spill program in place.
 Accidents can still happen, and so a good spill response plan is imperative for minimising the damage from any chemical spill.

 If workplaces and other institutions delay chemical spill containment can mean a larger headache for the workplace or institution, as it increases the magnitude of the potential damage such chemical spills can cause to humans, the workplace itself, and the environment.
 Larger spills require more time, energy, and resources to clean up, thus increasing the potential financial effects of a chemical spill.

 This post highlights the main significant effects on people, structures, and the wider environment associated with chemical spills.
 You’ll also come to understand the main steps your organisation can take to ensure adequate chemical clean up with a thorough spill response plan.

 The main detrimental effect of a chemical spill can be broken down into three broad categories.

 Different chemicals can pose different threats to people: